 To be admitted as a visiting graduate student, a student must be enrolled in a graduate degree program at an accredited institution and be in good academic standing in his/her current institution.
-In addition, students must have attained a minimum Internet-Based TOEFL score of 80 or a minimum IELTS (Academic Version) score of 6.5, or they must have successfully completed the CEFR English C1 level.
-Visiting students coming from institutions located in an Englishspeaking country and where English is the language of instruction, or from institutions with a TOEFL/IELTS admission requirement higher than at AUS, are exempt from this requirement.
+In addition, students must have attained a minimum Internet-Based TOEFL score of 80 or a minimum IELTS (Academic Version or the IELTS Indicator) score of 6.5 or a minimum Cambridge English Linguaskill online score of 176 or a minimum EmSAT (Achieve) score of 1550, or they must have successfully completed the CEFR English C1 level.
+Visiting students coming from institutions located in an English-speaking country and where English is the language of instruction, or from institutions with an English language proficiency admission requirement higher than at AUS, are exempt from this requirement.